 I sometimes feel I've never had to grow up.
 I get to play arts and crafts most days, and this weeks art project was so much fun.
 Sand, starfish, pretty colors, send me back to kindergarten please!
 Jessica has created an invitation suite that couldn't be more perfect for your beach or destination wedding, and in Anna Skye style I embellished it with a little pizzazz.
-The new 15-piece invitation bundle being added to the Budget Savvy Bride Collection today is called Katherine, and features starfish in four beachy color themes.
+The 17-piece invitation collection from the Budget Savvy Bride Collection is called Katherine, and features starfish in every color theme.

 As summer is in full swing here on the California coast I didn't have to look far for embellishment inspiration to pair with the Katherine design.
 I came up with what I'm calling the Sandbox Belly Band.
 It's a wide belly band in any color you like with a big cut out window that the bride and groom's names can peek through.
 In the window of the belly band is... wait for it... real sand!
 And starfish, or any other accent pieces that take your fancy.
 Since moving to the coast Conan and I get to feel the sand between our toes on our morning walks and I'm thrilled to be incorporating a little of our daily ritual into a Download & Print design.